 The “neighborhood” refers to residences in the Hunnewell T&F area, i.e., on all streets around the perimeter of the Hunnewell Fields complex as well as Clifford, Cottonwood and Twitchell.
-Refer to p.
-6 of the slide deck from SC meeting on 8.10.21 for maps showing which streets are considered part of the neighborhood.
+Refer to this map which shows which streets are considered part of the neighborhood.

-Neighborhood reps will ideally be identified through a survey to be issued during the month of August 2021 when T&F area neighbors will be asked to respond to questions about lighting as well as to indicate whether they have interest in the role through that survey.
+Neighborhood representatives were identified through a survey that was issued during the month of August 2021 when T&F area neighbors were asked to respond to questions about lighting as well as to indicate whether they had interest in the role through that survey.

 What is the approval process, and what other town boards are involved?
 What are the next steps, what is the decision making process?

-Lighting proposal will get presented to SC at a meeting (current target 8/31), and SC will vote on it at a subsequent meeting (SC voted 5-0 on 9/28);
+Lighting proposal to get presented to SC at a meeting (actual date 9/14), and SC to vote on it at a subsequent meeting (SC voted 5-0 on 9/28);

-Lighting proposal will get presented to NRC at a meeting (targeting mid-Sept.), and NRC will hold a Public Hearing and then vote on it at a subsequent meeting.
+Lighting proposal to get presented to NRC at one of their meetings (actual date 11/18), and NRC will vote on it at a subsequent meeting.

-If approval is given, this will be a new application that will have to go through a site plan process with the Zoning Board of Appeals, wetlands and Design Review Board, as well as Select Board for acceptance of private funding.
+If approval is given, this will be a new application that will have to go through a site plan review process with the Zoning Board of Appeals, Wetlands and Design Review Board, as well as Select Board for acceptance of private funding.
 Original permitting included storm water and other utility connections envisioning future enhancements such as team rooms and bathrooms.
 Note this process is under the new lighting by-law.